 Issue: Fingerprint scanner can be unlocked with an unregistered fingerprint

-- If you’re worried about the security hole, your only real option at the moment is to turn off the in-display fingerprint scanner as an unlock option.
-Head to Settings > Lock Screen > Screen Lock Type.
+- The only foolproof way to prevent security breaches is turning off the in-display fingerprint scanner as an unlock option.
+Go to Settings > Lock Screen > Screen Lock Type.
 Enter your PIN, password, or pattern to confirm.
 Then tap the switch next to Fingerprints to turn off the fingerprint scanner.

-- Find Settings and then select Software Update.
-If there are any updates available, select Download and Install.
+- Go to Settings and select Software Update.
+If you see any updates available, select Download and Install.

 - Common Galaxy Note 9 problems and how to fix them